Île Amsterdam: History

+Amsterdam and St. Paul islands were recommended in 1786 for a convict settlement by Alexander Dalrymple, the Examiner of Sea-Journals for the East India Company, when the British government was considering New South Wales and Norfolk Island for such a settlement.
+An investigation of those islands was subsequently undertaken in December 1792 and January 1793 by George Lord Macartney, Britain's first ambassador to China, during his voyage to that country, and he concluded that they were not suitable for settlement.

 Sealers are said to have landed on the island, for the first time, in 1789.
 Between that date and 1876, 47 sealing vessels are recorded at the island, 9 of which were wrecked.
 Relics of the sealing era can still be found.

-The island was a stop on the Macartney Mission during its voyage to China in 1793.
+The island was a stop on the British Macartney Embassy on its voyage to China in 1793.

 On 11 October 1833, the British barque Lady Munro was wrecked at the island.
 Of the 97 persons aboard, 21 survivors were picked up two weeks later by a US sealing schooner, General Jackson.